Christian Democratic Union of Germany

-Founded in 1945 as an interdenominational Christian party, the CDU effectively succeeded the pre-Nazi era Catholic Centre Party, with many former members joining the party, including its first leader Konrad Adenauer.
+Founded in 1945 as an interdenominational Christian party, the CDU effectively succeeded the traditional Catholic Centre Party that was active from 1870 until 1933.
+When political parties were allowed in Allied-occupied Germany, many former Centre members joined the all-Christian CDU, including its first leader Konrad Adenauer.
 The party also included politicians of other backgrounds, including liberals and conservatives.
 As a result, the party claims to represent "Christian-social, liberal and conservative" elements.
 The CDU is generally pro-European in outlook.

-Black is the party's customary and historical electoral colour.
-Other colours include red for the logo, orange for the flag, and black-red-gold for the corporate design.
+Black, associated with the cassocks that Christian clergy wear, is the party's customary and historical electoral color.

 The CDU leads the federal government in a grand coalition with the Social Democratic Party of Germany (SPD), after returning as the largest party in the 2025 federal election.
 It previously led the federal government from 1949 to 1969, 1982 to 1998, and 2005 to 2021.
-Germany's three longest-serving post-war Chancellors have all come from the CDU, specifically: Helmut Kohl (1982–1998), Angela Merkel (2005–2021), and Konrad Adenauer (1949–1963).
+Germany's three longest-serving post-war Chancellors have all come from the CDU, specifically: Konrad Adenauer (1949–1963), Helmut Kohl (1982–1998) and Angela Merkel (2005–2021).
 The party also currently leads the governments of seven of Germany's sixteen states.
+In the former German Democratic Republic, which existed from 1949 until unification there was also a CDU (called East CDU); it was a bloc party and part of the National Front with the Socialist Unity Party.

-The CDU is a member of the Centrist Democrat International, the International Democracy Union, and the European People's Party (EPP).
+The CDU is a member of the Centrist Democrat International (CDI), the International Democracy Union (IDU), and the European People's Party (EPP).
 It is the largest party in the EPP with 23 MEPs.
 Ursula von der Leyen, the current President of the European Commission, is also a member of the CDU.